brycx/brycx.github.io/_posts/2023-02-07-aead-key-commitment.md

 - The security of the commitment schemes reduces to the collision resistance of the PRFs used.
 Thus, choosing a large enough output size for the PRF is important.
 Chan and Rogaway suggest 160-bit, but the reason for this is unclear.

 - It is a lot easier to simply provide a fully-committing AEAD instead of deciding whether you need that or only key commitment.
 Especially when designing an API for a cryptographic library, I believe it is better not to leave this decision to the user and simply force the use of a fully committing scheme.

+### Errata

+- Correction to what key commitment implies (previously said to commit to the nonce which was incorrect).
+Thanks to Neil Madden for pointing this out.